Chippewa National Forest: History

 The Forest was established as the Minnesota Forest Reserve on 27 June 1902, with the passage of the Morris Act.
 While this act mainly addressed the disposition of unallotted lands on Ojibwe Indian reservations in Minnesota, 200000 acre of the Chippewas of the Mississippi, Cass Lake, Leech Lake, and Winnibigoshish Indian reservations were designated as a Forest Reserve.

 Led by Maria Sanford and Florence Bramhall of the Federation of Minnesota Women's Clubs, conservation activism beginning in 1900 brought the forest and potential threats to wide public attention.
 The Reserve was re-established as the Minnesota National Forest on 23 May 1908.
 In 1928, the forest was renamed in honor of the Chippewa tribe of Native Americans from whose land the forest was created.
 Subsequent boundary expansions and land purchases increased the area of the forest to its present size.

 The Lost Forty

 The Forest contains an area known as the Lost Forty.
 This area, which has a total of 144 acre, was accidentally mapped as part of Coddington Lake when the original maps of the region were laid out in 1882.
 As a result of the mapping error, the Lost Forty was never logged.
 It contains some of the state's oldest forests, with trees over 350 years old.
 Today, less than two percent of Minnesota's total forested land is such old growth forest.

 Historic and cultural sites

-The historic Forest Supervisor's Office, built in 1936 – still in use today.

 There are over 3000 archeological and historic sites located within the forest, two that are most notable and open to the public are: